 - Wu, S.-B., Collins, G. and Sedgley, M. 2002.
 Sexual compatibility within and between olive cultivars.
 The Journal of Horticultural Science and Biotechnology 77:665-673.

 Poultry Science Association

 Journals served as reviewer

-Nucleic Acids Research, Scientific Reports, PLOS One, BMC Genomics, Genomics, Plant Methods, BMC microbiology, Peer J, Microbial Ecology, BMC Plant Biology, Molecular Genetics and Genomics, Genes, Livestock Science, Journal of Animal Physiology and Animal Nutrition, Food Chemistry, Genome, BMC Genetics, Avian Pathology, Animal Production Science, Animal Science Journal, Molecular Breeding, Animal, BMC Research Notes, British Poultry Science, BioTechniques; Journal of the American Society for Horticultural Science, Scientia Horticulturae, Comparative Biochemistry & Physiology Part A, Environmental and Experimental Botany, Journal of Systematics and Evolution, Canadian Journal of Microbiology; SABRAO Journal of Breeding and Genetics, South African Journal of Animal Science, Spanish Journal of Agricultural Research, African Journal of Agricultural Research, and African Journal of Biotechnology.
+Nucleic Acids Research, Molecular Ecology Resources, Genomics, Scientific Reports, PLOS One, BMC Genomics, Plant Methods, BMC microbiology, Veterinary Research, Peer J, Landscape Ecology, Microbial Ecology, BMC Plant Biology, Molecular Genetics and Genomics, Genes, Livestock Science, Journal of Animal Physiology and Animal Nutrition, Food Chemistry, Genome, BMC Genetics, Avian Pathology, Animal Production Science, Animal Science Journal, Molecular Breeding, Animal, BMC Research Notes, British Poultry Science, BioTechniques; Journal of the American Society for Horticultural Science, Scientia Horticulturae, Comparative Biochemistry & Physiology Part A, Environmental and Experimental Botany, Biochemical Systematics and Ecology, Journal of Systematics and Evolution, Canadian Journal of Microbiology; SABRAO Journal of Breeding and Genetics, South African Journal of Animal Science, Spanish Journal of Agricultural Research, African Journal of Agricultural Research, and African Journal of Biotechnology.